Procountable groups are not classifiable by countable structures: Introduction

 We note that the programme of \cite{KNT} asked to first determine whether a given class of interest~$\+ C$ of closed subgroups of $\S$ is indeed Borel.
 While this is often straightforward from the definition, in some cases it takes work to establish.
 Borelness is unknown for the class of topologically finitely generated groups, and known to fail for some classes of interest.
 For instance, the class of all CLI groups (those admitting a compatible complete left-invariant metric) was shown to be properly co-analytic by Malicki~\cite{Ma}.
 Paolini and Shelah~\cite{PS_polish} proved that four properties of closed abelian subgroups of $\S$ are complete co-analytic and therefore non-Borel: separability (in the sense of abelian group theory), torsionlessness, $\aleph_1$-freeness and $\mathbb{Z}$-homogeneity.

 Countable groups are up to isomorphism the discrete closed subgroups $G$ of $\S$, and being discrete is Borel because it means that the identity permutation is isolated in~$G$.
 If a class of discrete subgroups of $\S$ is Borel, its isomorphism relation is Borel reducible to GI.
 The question is whether conversely, GI reduces to the isomorphism relation on the class.
-Mekler~\cite{Mekler1985} (as noted in \cite[2.3]{FriedmanStanley1989}) established this for the countable groups that are nilpotent of class $2$, and of exponent a fixed odd prime.
-His method of coding graphs into such groups will be instrumental for our main result, Theorem~\ref{th:main}.
 Paolini and Shelah~\cite{PS} showed it for countable torsion-free abelian groups.
 Most recently, Gao and Li~\cite{GL} did so for countable omnigenous locally finite groups (an uncountable class of groups, each generalising Hall's universal locally finite group).

-{\it Open questions.} An analytic equivalence relation on a Borel space is called universal analytic if each analytic equivalence relation is Borel reducible to it.
+{\it Open questions.} An analytic equivalence relation on a Borel space is called universal analytic if each analytic equivalence relation is Borel reducible to~it.

 \begin{question} Is the equivalence relation of topological isomorphism on procountable groups universal analytic? \end{question}